The brushing of teeth seems to be an area of conflict between parent and child in most homes. Here are some tips to reduce the caterwauling.

 - Use an age-appropriate toothbrush: a baby’s first toothbrush should have a small head and soft bristles.

-- Use only a tiny blob of low-fluoride toothpaste until adult teeth appear, and teach your child to spit out the toothpaste.
+- Use only a tiny blob of low-fluoride toothpaste until adult teeth appear.
+Teach your child to spit out the toothpaste.

 - Don’t rush to introduce your baby to fruit juice.
 If you are giving your older baby or toddler fruit juice, rather dilute it.